La-Volpe/VenueFinder/README.md

-# Wolt Mobile app assignment
+# Mobile app assignment
-## Notes from the applicant

-Please see the NOTES.md file
+Please see the [NOTES.md](https://github.com/La-Volpe/wolt-android-task/blob/my-implementation-v2/NOTES.md) and [QA Notes](https://github.com/La-Volpe/wolt-android-task/blob/my-implementation-v2/QA-CHECKLIST.md) for more on the project.

 ## Concept

-A user is walking around the Helsinki city center looking for a place to eat.
+Helping a user walking around the Helsinki city center looking for a place to eat using Wolt's search.

 ## Task